lux-org/lux/doc/source/guide/export.rst

 .. code-block:: python

-    print (vis.to_Altair())
+    print (vis.to_altair())

 .. image:: ../img/export-14.png
   :width: 700
   :align: center
   :alt: screenshot of code with df

-If we wanted to include the actual data in the returned codeblock, we would use :code:`to_Altair(standalone=True)` to create a code snippet that contains all the data that we need embedded in the code itself, which can be run outside the notebook.
+If we wanted to include the actual data in the returned codeblock, we would use :code:`to_altair(standalone=True)` to create a code snippet that contains all the data that we need embedded in the code itself, which can be run outside the notebook.

 .. code-block:: python

-    print (vis.to_Altair(standalone=True))
+    print (vis.to_altair(standalone=True))

 .. image:: ../img/export-15.png
   :width: 700